Pediatric Early Onset Scoliosis

 - Ribs appearing more prominent on one side

-- Weakness or numbness due to spinal cord compression (rarer)
+- In rare cases, weakness or numbness due to spinal cord compression